 Maroochydore Beach sits in the middle of Alexandra Headlands and Cotton Tree Beaches.

 A stone’s throw from Mooloolaba Beach, you can also easily get to Kawana Beach, Mudjimba Beach or the beaches of Caloundra by car or bus.

 A little further afield, Noosa Main Beach, Peregian Beach, Coolum, Sunrise Beach and Sunshine Beach are between a 30-45 minute drive away.

 While if you fancy a bit of a day out, Rainbow Beach, Hervey Bay and Fraser Island are all within an easy 2-hour drive of Maroochydore.

 Best Time to Visit

-Maroochydore and the Sunshine Coast, in general, is a popular year-round destination for tourists, holidaymakers and day-trippers from Brisbane, Gympie, the Gold Coast and Northern New South Wales.
+Maroochydore and the Sunshine Coast, in general, are a popular year-round destinations for tourists, holidaymakers and day-trippers from Brisbane, Gympie, the Gold Coast and Northern New South Wales.